AK3DV/ak3dv.github.io/_posts/2023-02-17-Forest-Writeup.md

 **In this case anyone can send an AS_REQ request to the DC on behalf of svc-alfresco, and receive an AS_REP message.
 Since part of that message is encrypted using the user’s password, we can attempt to brute-force the user’s password offline.**

-Using `Impacket-GetNPUsers` we can request the `Kerberos 5, etype 23, AS-REP` hash of the `svc-alfresco` account and crack it with john.
+With John we are able to crack the `Kerberos 5, etype 23, AS-REP` hash.

 `svc-alfresco`:`s3rvice`